telliott99/smallprojects/music/music.md

 - read the data from the file as bytes
 - remove the first two bytes
-- remove the even numbered bytes
+- then remove the even numbered ones
-- split on '\r'
+- split on `\r`

-Then, to deal with each entry.
+#### Deal with each entry

 There are a lot of fields, luckily the path is the last one.
 Additionally, the path is weird, because the filename components contain spaces (which is no big deal), but the path separator is ':' and there is a leading 'Macintosh HD'.

 Another issue is that I'd like to preserve the directory structure:  'Artist/Album/Song'.

-You can see how that's done in the [script](script.py).
+You can see how all this is done in the [script](script.py).